maartenpaauw/my-mcp-server/README.md

 ## Features

-- Generate valid UUID v7.
+- **Generate UUID v7**: Generate one or more time-ordered UUID v7 identifiers
+- **Copy to Clipboard**: Copy any text to the system clipboard

 ## Installation